ConservationMetrics/gc-scripts-hub/CONTRIBUTING_LLM_GUIDELINES.md

 Your teammates chose to work with you, not with your AI assistant.
 Honor that choice by ensuring your communications reflect your genuine understanding and perspective.

-* Delivering correct code and clear prose demonstrates competence and care for your teammates' time
+* Delivering correct code and clear prose demonstrates competence.
-* Advancing discussions in meetings and conversations with your own insights and questions shows respect for the collaborative process
+* Advancing discussions in meetings and conversations with your own insights and questions shows respect for the collaborative process.
 * The risk of poor AI output belongs with the AI user.
-Never allow it to waste your teammates’ time.
+Never allow it to waste your collaborators' time.

 ## Master your tools, find what works for you